-Autism is something you're born with and it is a lifelong neurological spectrum condition that means their brain works in a different way from other people.
+Autism / Autistic Spectrum Condition (ASC) is something some people are born with and it is a lifelong neurological spectrum condition that means their brain works in a different way from other people.
 This means that people with autism experience the world in different ways and may find some difficulty with some or all of the below:

 - Social communication

 - Social interaction

 They may also have an associated learning difficulty.